 While simple on some level, these two criteria to claim “cloud-native” status are actually quite difficult in practice.
 Public cloud object storage vendors do quite well against them - indeed one would expect them to given that Google is the source of Kubernetes and Amazon is the source of S3.
 Private cloud object storage vendors have a much more difficult time passing these tests.
 While some claim S3 compatibility, closer inspection reveals otherwise.
 For the vast majority of legacy vendors, Kubernetes is simply not in their DNA and often not even on the roadmap.
 They are stuck and no amount of marketing will help.

 MinIO, on the other hand, was built specifically for cloud native workloads.
 Built in the last four years, it was designed with Kubernetes in mind and speaks Kubernetes’s language.
 It is compatible with S3, but also can be used with Google, Azure or private clouds, making multi-cloud and hybrid cloud possible.

 High performance, cloud native object storage is the only way to get the performance, reliability and scalability needed in cloud native applications.

 See for yourself by downloading MinIO now.
 As a 100% open source solution, you will get our latest and greatest with nothing held back.
+We are also 100% transparent on how we price our subscriptions - and how that pricing is designed for multi-petabyte scale.
 If you want to do a little research first, check out our Docs or hang around our Slack Channel to see what’s getting people's attention.